Mary VanCampen: Her Short Life and Special Gravestones

 4. Their daughter Mary VanCampen, 1795-1797.

-Suffice it to say that our Mary (noted in above records with middle name of Jane, but not on the headstone) is buried in the Calno-VanCampen cemetery in Pahaquarry, with the life span of 1795-1797 indicated on her stones.
+Suffice it to say that our Mary is buried in the Calno-VanCampen cemetery in Pahaquarry, with the life span of 1795-1797 indicated on her stones.
 Her grave lies in an area of older ones.

-At the time of Mary’s young passing, Colonel VanCampen was deceased, but his son Abraham Jr., Mary’s grandfather, was the oldest surviving male son, having lived until 1811.
+At the time of Mary’s passing, Colonel VanCampen was deceased, but his son Abraham Jr., Mary’s grandfather, was the oldest surviving male son, having lived until 1811.
 Having been deeded the Colonel’s home nearby along the Old Mine Road by his father in 1766, he most likely was the occupant of the extant Abraham VanCampen house, and likely occupying an honored family role.
-Whether Mary’s brief life was spent in that home is not known.
+Whether Mary’s brief life was spent in that home is not known, but it is not at all unlikely.

 Abraham VanCampen House.